ronivay/burp-zabbix/README.md

 * Choose the .xml file and hit import

-Now we should have a new template called `Template burp backup` which we can add to our host.
+Now we should have a new template called `Template burp backup` which we can add to our host that does the monitoring.

+Template has a discovery rule which automatically creates monitoring items and triggers	for all	clients	found from burp	server.
+Discovery rule uses regex to filter out unwanted clients (for example our monitoring client).
+To add one:

+`Administration` -> `General` -> choose `regular expressions` from drop-down menu -> hit `New regular expression`

+Name: Burp clients for discovery
+! name is important since it's the one defined in the template !

+Expression type: Result is FALSE
+Expression: ^clientname$
+Expression(multiple clients): ^(clientname1|clientname2)$

 Template has some default values which are defined as MACRO.